Eye candy with colorful kids logo design by TLC

 Symbols, Shapes, and Negative Space

-Negative space is more complex.
+Let’s mention negative space which is more complex.
 It’s defined as the space around and between text or design elements.
 Think of the FedEx logo, for example.
-Adults see the words in the logo, but those who can’t read immediately see the right-pointing arrow in the negative space between the letters “e” and “x.”
+Adults see the words in the logo, but those who can’t read immediately see the right-pointing arrow in the negative space.
+Just between the letters “e” and “x.”
 Using negative space to your advantage is another way to design logos for kids that are quickly associated with your brand.

-Fonts incorporated in logos for kids are almost as important as the words themselves.
+More importantly, fonts incorporated in kids logo design are almost as important as the words themselves.
 Children who may not read yet will get the emotional impact of the words based on the font and font colors.
 However, for older kids and adults, both the words and the font carry equal weight.

 Think of the iconic Disney logo in its glorious rainbow-colored display font.
 Even if you couldn’t read English, you’d see the playful emotional impact of the curls and swirls in the bright-colored letters.
 Written in a more traditional font, the Disney logo would lose much of its emotional draw.

-Fonts used in school logos can be fanciful and fun, modern and clean, or traditional and efficient, depending on the age of the students and the core values of the school.
-Preschools and Montessori schools may employ the use of primary colors and display fonts that spark a child’s imagination, while a science and technology magnet school could convey its progressive and dynamic focus with a modern font in a rich purple or maroon that evokes creativity.
+More so, fonts used in school logos can be fanciful and fun, modern and clean.
+Even traditional and efficient, depending on the age of the students and the core values of the school.
+Preschools, Daycares and Montessori schools may employ the use of primary colors and display fonts that spark a child’s imagination.
+While a science and technology magnet school could convey its progressive and dynamic focus with a modern font in a rich purple or maroon that evokes creativity.

 Working with The Logo Company

-Most business owners appreciate the value of professional advice when they start a new venture, whether it’s an accountant for tax advice, or a lawyer for advice on corporate structure and business regulations.
-Choosing a professional design team to create your logo is just as valuable and important.
-Your logo is the basis of your business identity, it appears on marketing materials, business cards, signs and your web and social media presence.
-A professional designer incorporates all elements of a logo to create a memorable and evocative symbol to anchor your brand.
+I must say that most business owners appreciate the value of professional advice when they start a new venture.
+Whether it’s an accountant for tax advice, or a lawyer for advice on corporate structure and business regulations.
+Choosing a professional graphic design team to create your kids logo design is just as valuable and important.
+Your logo is the basis of your business identity.
+Above all, it appears on marketing materials, business cards, signs and your web and social media presence.
+A professional graphic designer incorporates all elements of a kids logo to create a memorable and evocative symbol to anchor your brand.